-TP-Link Wi-Fi 7 router, with the 802.11be Wi-Fi technology and the brand-new 6 GHz band, achieves Wi-Fi performance at its ultimate level.
+TP-Link dual band Wi-Fi 7 router, with the 802.11be Wi-Fi technology, achieves Wi-Fi performance at its ultimate level.
 The new features of Wi-Fi 7 and 4k QAM dramatically improve throughput and increase the capacity and efficiency of the whole network.
-Access to the 6 GHz band brings more bandwidth, faster speeds, and lower latency, opening up resources for future innovations.

-Moreover, it is simple and convenient to set up and use the TP-Link router due to its intuitive Tether app and powerful web interface.
+It is simple and convenient to set up and use the TP-Link router due to its intuitive Tether app and powerful web interface.

-1. 2.
+1.2.
 Appearance